 This recipe for Creole-style okra and tomatoes is inspired by an old Louisiana recipe.
-A simpler cousin to gumbo, this side dish makes good use of the two vegetables when both are at their peak of summer flavor.
+A pared-down cousin to gumbo, this naturally vegan okra recipe results in a simpler yet flavorful side dish.
+It makes good use of both vegetables when they’re at their peak of summer flavor.

 From Melissa’s Great Book of Produce by Cathy Thomas, here’s an introduction to okra, which can be a most perplexing vegetable.
 Reprinted by permission of Melissa’s Produce.